Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 ## Azure service libraries

-Use these libraries to consume and integrate Azure services in your applications.
+Integrate Azure services to add functionality to your apps using these libraries.
+Learn more about building apps with Azure services at [Azure for Java developers](https://review.docs.microsoft.com/en-us/azure/java/index?branch=pr-en-us-9782).

 <a name="azure-storage"></a>